 So, how does it work for us foreigners?
 Read on to discover all about the Rio Carnival in Brazil.

 The Carnival celebrations here are a mix of Portuguese and African traditions.
 It marked the last time to eat freely before entering the 40 days of Lent.
 Carne Vale means ‘farewell to meat’ in Latin.
 Nowadays, the party focuses on the parades of the samba schools at the Sambadrome.
 They bring about 30,000 participants and there are about 90,000 seats to see the show, which starts at 10 pm and can go until dawn.
 It is electrifying, but if the energy ebbs you can still slip away.

-Rio Carnival Parade
+Rio Carnival 2023

-The floats move down the 700 metre runway, surrounded by the precise choreography of their followers, who show absolute dedication.
+The Rio Carnival floats move down the 700 metre runway, surrounded by the precise choreography of their followers, who show absolute dedication.
 Success here can bring fame or, conversely, demotion to a lower league of samba schools; that keeps everyone focused.